-- Make a well in the middle of the dry ingredient mix and pour the cool butter, the egg, and vanilla, whisk well.
-Gently mix the dry ingredients.
-Now add the butterscotch chips and mix gently.
-Do not over mix.
+- Make a well in the middle of the dry ingredients and pour the cool brown butter, the egg, and vanilla.
+Whisk well.
+Gently mix the dry ingredients with the wet.

 - The chips may not stick to the dough but that’s fine.
 Cover the dough and refrigerate for 15 to 20 minutes.

 - Take ¼ cup from the dough and form a ball.
-Now tear the ball from the middle creating two balls with jagged edges from one side.
+Tear the ball from the middle creating two balls with jagged edges from one side.
+Gently smush both balls together, jagged side up.

-- Gently smush both balls together jagged side up.
-Place on baking sheet and bake for 10 to 11 minutes.
+- Repeat the previous step to form more cookies from the dough.
+Place the cookies on the baking sheet and bake for 10 to 11 minutes.

 - Remove the cookies from the oven, and keep the cookies on the baking sheet for 5 to 7 minutes.
 Remove the cookies from the pan and place on a cooling wire.